 iii.
-Step 3: Determine Final Designation – The final NAIC designation is determined by comparing the carrying value (divided by remaining par amount) of a security (based on paragraph 44.a.ii.) to the NAIC CUSIP specific modeled breakpoint values assigned to the NAIC designation and NAIC designation category for each CUSIP or is mapped to an NAIC designation category, according to the instructions in the P&P Manual.
+Step 3: Determine Final Designation – The final NAIC designation is determined by comparing the carrying value (divided by remaining par amount) of a security (based on paragraph 39.a.ii.) to the NAIC CUSIP specific modeled breakpoint values assigned to the NAIC designation and NAIC designation category for each CUSIP or is mapped to an NAIC designation category, according to the instructions in the P&P Manual.
 This final NAIC designation shall be applicable for statutory accounting and reporting purposes and the NAIC designation category will be used for investment schedule reporting and establishing RBC and AVR charges.
-The final NAIC designation is not used for establishing the appropriate carrying value method in Step 2 (paragraph 44.a.ii.).
+The final NAIC designation is not used for establishing the appropriate carrying value method in Step 2 (paragraph 39.a.ii.).

-All Other Loan-Backed and Structured Securities: For securities not subject to paragraph 44.a. (financial modeling) follow the established designation procedures according to the appropriate section of the P&P Manual.
+All Other Asset-Backed Securities: For securities not subject to paragraph 39.a. (financial modeling) follow the established designation procedures according to the appropriate section of the P&P Manual.
 The NAIC designation shall be applicable for statutory accounting and reporting purposes (including determining the carrying value method and establishing the AVR charges).
-The carrying value method is established as described in paragraph 16.
+The carrying value method is established as described in paragraph 11.

-For securities that will be financially modeled under paragraph 46, the guidance in this paragraph shall be applied in determining the reporting method for such securities acquired in the current year for quarterly financial statements.
+For securities that will be financially modeled under paragraph 39, the guidance in this paragraph shall be applied in determining the reporting method for such securities acquired in the current year for quarterly financial statements.
 Securities reported as of the prior-year end shall continue to be reported under the prior-year end methodology for the current-year quarterly financial statements.
-For year-end reporting, securities shall be reported in accordance with paragraph 46, regardless of the quarterly methodology used.
+For year-end reporting, securities shall be reported in accordance with paragraph 39, regardless of the quarterly methodology used.
 (P28)